stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_reset-password.md

 ### Synopsis

-Resets the password of a SQLServer Flex user. sThe new password is visible after resetting and cannot be retrieved later.
+Resets the password of a SQLServer Flex user.
+The new password is visible after resetting and cannot be retrieved later.

 ```
 stackit beta sqlserverflex user reset-password USER_ID [flags]